-At AMC a dedicated 22 bed Neurosciences Unit is the primary site for admission of patients with neurological issues (D Building).
+At AMC a dedicated 22 bed Neurosciences Unit is the primary site for admission of patients with neurological issues (D5).
 The Neurosciences Unit possesses a Neurological Observation Unit featuring fourteen beds with sophisticated instrumentation to closely monitor hemodynamic and respiratory status in acutely ill patients.
 It is the only such unit in the Region with a team dedicated to caring for patients with stroke and other serious neurological conditions.

 The 6 bed (adult and pediatric) inpatient Epilepsy Monitoring Unit (EMU), part of Albany Medical Center's adult Comprehensive Epilepsy Program, has been granted membership into the prestigious National Association of Epilepsy Centers (NAEC), becoming one of just six such programs in the state to be so recognized, and one of only three upstate.
 The program also received a Level 4 designation by the NAEC, the highest it offers, and shared by the best academic centers in the country.
 A Level 4 rating from the NAEC indicates a center offers the most advanced medicaland surgical diagnostic and treatment options for epilepsy.
 The EMU has been completely renovated and now offers wireless brainwave monitoring technology that uses advanced computer systems and seizure recording equipment enabling patients to move around the unit more freely.
 The EMU operates around the clock and is staffed by dedicated epilepsy nurses and technologists.